20 Best Things to Do in Nerja (A Local’s Guide)

 One of the main reasons this church is popular is that itโs the only church in the world that includes representations of all three archangels.

-As you walk around Balcon de Europa, you can hear the chime, which happens every hour, too.
+As you walk around the Balcon de Europa, you can hear the chime, which happens every hour, too.

 6. Soak up the sun at Playa Burriana